Save Window Placement State Sample

 SetWindowPlacement: To restore the WINDOWPLACEMENT data when the window opens (see SetWindowPlacement Function).

-The WINDOWPLACEMENT structure is physically stored on disk using the Microsoft .NET Framework support for strongly-typed application settings (see Application Settings Overview).
+The WINDOWPLACEMENT structure is physically stored on disk using the Microsoft .NET Framework version 3.0 support for strongly-typed application settings (see Application Settings Overview).